1j01/98/programs/sound-recorder/README.md

 * Fix ghost playback

-* Fix recording over a file
+* Fix recording over a file (multiple times?)
-  (multiple times?)

 * Show error messages visibly when in window where log isn't visible

-* Help
+* Implement Help options

 * Audio Properties?
-  Ha, who cares about that...
-  Maybe have a dialogue that says, *exactly*, the following (with an error icon):
+  Make a dialogue with an error icon that says exactly the following:
   ```
   ---------------------------
   Sound - Sound Recorder: SNDREC32.EXE - Ordinal Not Found